hanzei/plugin-test/.github/ISSUE_TEMPLATE/add_plugin.md

   ---
   <!--
   Thank you very for submitting your Plugin!
-It will go trough a review process to make sure it follow the quality standard  of the Marketplace.
+It will go through a review process to make sure it follow the quality standard  of the Marketplace.
 This process might take a couple of weeks bepending on how many changes are needed.
   Read https://developers.mattermost.com/extend/plugins/community-plugin-marketplace/ before submitting your plugin.
   -->